plusalso/foxtel_self_service/readme.md

   "label": "Text Teaser",
   "defaultValue": "Default Text",
-  "assetSourcePage": "Optional/Figma/Page/Path",  // If set, displays background asset when text is present "containerStyle": {
+  "assetSourcePage": "Optional/Figma/Page/Path",  // If set, displays background asset when text is present "defaultAssetName": "name", // the name of the asset in figma "containerStyle": {
     "position": "absolute",
     "top": "40px",